SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 the text in ``quotation`` is hard wrapped:
-It includes explicit line breaks in the middle of both paragraphs. if you want to keep the line breaks in your source, but omit them from the string's value, write a backslash (``\``) at the end of the line:
+It includes explicit line breaks in the middle of both paragraphs.
+If you want to use line breaks in a multiline string to make your source code easier to read, but you don't want the line breaks to be part of the string's value, write a backslash (``\``) at the end of the line:

-..
-XXX If you want to...
-Yes, but *why* do you want to?
-   It's to keep your source tidy without changing the string's value.

 .. testcode:: multiline-string-literals
    :compile: true